yaman-bashaireh/Cpp-Projects/README.md

-My focus is on writing clean, readable, and maintainable code, ✅ Built my own C++ library to reuse and organize common functionality , and I'm building small projects to apply what I learn along the way.
+My focus is on writing clean, readable, and maintainable code, ✅ Built my own C++ libraries to reuse and organize common functionality , and I'm building small projects to apply what I learn along the way.